 Chronic constipation is another widespread disease (especially among the elderly and females).

 With constipation, it is difficult to pass stools.
 As a result, straining and prolonged toilet time are common in constipation people.
-And this leads to bloating sensation after you poop.
+And this leads to a bloating sensation after you poop.